portiaove/lab-ex-profile/README.md

 ### Iteration 3 | Authenticated middleware

-The most important step of authentication is protect all private routes, at this application only /profile path is private.
+The most important step of authentication is to protect all private routes, in this application only /profile path's are private.
 Complete secure middleware and use it at profile routes.

 #### Involved sources
 - middlewared/secure.min.js (authentication middlewares)
 - routes/auth.routes.js (profile routes)

-> Redirec to login if the user is not logged in.
+> Redirect to login if the user is not logged in.

 ### Iteration 4 | User profile